textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 Of course you know what stylesheets are; they need no further explanation except to emphasize that, like pages, they must be associated to one or more sections of your website in order to rule the presentation of them.

-All assets are required in a theme package, even if not all types are used in a given theme.
+All assets, including the <i>manifest.json</i> file supplying the metadata, are required in a theme package, even if not all types are used in a given theme.
 That seeming discrepancy is better understood after reading the [Default package and handling](#default-package-and-handling) section later.
 Again, pages and styles are assigned to website [sections](https://docs.textpattern.com/administration/sections-panel), while forms are simply components of markup to be pieced together however you want in pages or other forms.

 ### Scope of possibilities